The Best Camera

 The key is not to be seen and not to be heard.
-You can shoot from a blind, but you still need to be silent if you're shooting out an open window.
+You can shoot from a blind, but you still need to be silent.

-I love the Sony A7R II and Sony A7S because they can operate completely silently.
+I love the Sony A9, Sony A7R II, Sony A7S II, Sony A6500 and Sony A6300 because they can operate completely silently.
 I can shoot and make no noise at all.
-Even if people see me pointing the camera, they don't necessarily think I'm actually taking pictures.
+Even if people see me pointing the camera, they don't think I'm actually taking pictures.

-If you're far enough away that you can use a DSLR, I'd shoot the Canon 5DS R or Canon 7D Mark II (your choice depending on whether you need the extra reach of the crop sensor), and set it to its silent mode.
+If you're far enough away that you can use a DSLR, I'd shoot the Canon 7D Mark II and set it to its silent mode.
 While not silent, is is very quiet.
 I'd use the Canon 100-400mm IS L II for plenty of reach.
 If it's dark, skip the teleconverter; just crop if needed.

 Trick: Most of us know the iPhone snaps a picture if you tap either volume control button, but did you know that it also snaps photos if you tap the volume control on the remote control of your headphones?
 Dress like the ragman in an office or a bum outdoors and groove around as if you're digging the music in your headphones, and you can snap away as proper people try to pretend you're not there.
 Turn off the ringer switch and it's completely silent.